 "But the real magic is Strawberry’s tight integration with Adobe® Premiere Pro® and its XMP metadata file formatting, making text written by the journalist and imported into Premiere become immediately searchable”, mentions Dollin.
 In addition, the Opta stats that we are receiving get automatically indexed and are searchable in the STRAWBERRY database.
 Considering that in the past most tagging was done by students that we hired, this workflow is now much less prone to human error, much faster and more efficient, saving us time and money.
 Not to forget, with this new workflow, edited content can be reviewed and approved from a simple web browser inside or outside of the facility.
 This is another big time-saver for us, especially when the team is on tour,” Dollin adds.

 ARCHIVAL AND RETRIEVAL MADE EASY

-Strawberry provides a framework for Arsenal Media to produce their content more effectively.
+Strawberry provides a framework for Arsenal Football Club to produce their content more effectively.
 Less waste on the storage, less time on tagging and searching for content, more time to be creative and focus on production.
 STRAWBERRY’s seamless integration with the Adobe tools ensures that the solution works for the creative team, putting advanced search and viewing tools at their fingertips, automating project and workspace management.